How to Optimize RAM Requirements for 1 Million Vectors: A Case Study

 Conclusion

-In this article, we showed that Qdrant have flexibility in terms of RAM usage and can be used to serve large datasets.
+In this article, we showed that Qdrant has flexibility in terms of RAM usage and can be used to serve large datasets.
 It provides configurable trade-offs between RAM usage and search speed.
+If you’re interested to learn more about Qdrant, book a demo today!

 We are eager to learn more about how you use Qdrant in your projects, what challenges you face, and how we can help you solve them.
 Please feel free to join our Discord and share your experience with us!